 July 2010 - A Greenpeace activist collects coal ash samples from the Zhaluji village coal ash disposal site, operated by the Pannan Power Plant, in Pan county, Liupanshui, Guizhou province.

 The bulk of China's greenhouse gas emissions come from burning coal.
-This dirty fossil fuel generates more than 70% of the country's energy and 80% of its electricity.
-But it also contributes more than 80% of its carbon-dioxide emissions.
+This dirty fossil fuel generates a vast majority of the country's energy and is the main culprit when it comes to the country's carbon-dioxide emissions.

 As well as driving climate change, coal's production process is inherently dirty: its mining, processing and transporting destroy landscapes, suck up water resources and endanger workers' lives.
 Coal burning pollutes the air, causing respiratory illnesses, creating filthy smog and dust that cover towns, homes and our lungs.